The Bars of the Cage Were Always Invisible (On Reincarnation, Death, Spiritual Growth)

 This does not tell you what to do.
 It is not a permission slip.
 It is not an argument for anything in particular.
 It is simply the only honest frame from which the questions of life, death, suffering, and departure can be asked without the distortion of institutional interest.

 From inside that frame, everything looks different.
 Suffering does not automatically mean growth.
 Duration does not automatically mean depth.
 Departure does not automatically mean failure.
 And staying does not automatically mean wisdom.
+Indeed, the perpetual cycle of death and rebirth seems more like a permanent sentence rather than a mechanism intended to foster spiritual growth and liberation.

 What matters — the only thing that has ever mattered — is the quality of seeing in the moment that is available to you right now.
 Not what you see, but the clarity and honesty with which you look.